 We cannot legally call our produce 'organic' because that term is now regulated by the government.
 Instead we use the word 'natural' to try to convey what we mean.
 We grow using organic practices & methods.
 We believe that we go further than the requirements in the current organic standard.
 Additionally, we have grown concerned with the modifications that have been made and some pending ones that have been proposed to be made to the national standard.
 We're concerned that the meaning of organic will become diluted and therefore become something we would not want our high quality produce to be associated with.

 Barking Cat Farm has two locations.
 Our nursery is located on small acreage in Rockwall County, just North-East of Dallas, Texas.
 Our main farm is located in Hunt County near West Tawakoni on East Rabbit Cove Road.
 Our main farm is not open to the public but we do plan to have open house & tour days in the future.

-We'd love to have visitors, but our Rockwall County nursery location has zoning & deed restrictions that limit customer visits.
-We do hold open houses & farm tours at the main farm from time to time.
+We do school field trips and small group tours now.
+Please see this page for more information.
 We also have a volunteer program, see this page for more information.
 And watch our News section or subscribe to our email update to be notified about open houses, tours & classes.